 Do Investors Care Who Did the Audit?
-Early Evidence on the Informativeness of Form AP
+Evidence from Form AP

 Keywords: Audit Partners, Capital Markets, Form AP

 JEL Classification: M40, M42, M48